VIFF 2024 reviews: Ruthless drama, monumental sculpture, breathless joyrides, and more

 Quick takes on Brief History of a Family, Anora, Viva Niki, and Who by Fire, plus documentaries about everything from design mavericks to Haida logging protests to the children of overseas nannies

-WITH THE VANCOUVER International Film Festival officially in full swing, here are some quick takes on some of the most intriguing offerings—from portraits of artist and designers to dark family dramas, adrenalized joy rides, and
+WITH THE VANCOUVER International Film Festival officially in full swing, here are some quick takes on some of the most intriguing offerings—from portraits of artists and designers to dark family dramas, adrenalized joy rides, and more.

 BRIEF HISTORY OF A FAMILY (China/France/Denmark/Qatar)

-September 26 at 6:15 pm at Fifth Avenue Auditorium and October 4 at.
-8:45 pm at International Village
+September 26 at 6:15 pm at Fifth Avenue Auditorium and October 4 at 8:45 pm at International Village 9

 In this quietly ruthless drama, an act of kindness brings havoc to a model Chinese family.
 Fifteen-year-old Wei invites his schoolmate Shuo to dinner after a playground accident and the diffident youth wins the affection of Wei’s parents.
 Father is taken with Shuo’s studiousness and his love of Bach while Mom clearly yearns for another child.
 Both are troubled by his apparently violent home-life.
 When Shuo’s father perishes in an accident, he’s adopted by the increasingly smitten adults and Wei realizes—as do we—that he’s likely being replaced.
 Going all the way back to Teorema in 1968, young men with unwholesome designs have regularly infiltrated “good” homes, but Jianjie Lin’s debut feature is built on suggestion, leaving us to project our own suspicions onto the mostly passive figure of Wei and lampooning the glacial emotions and claustrophobic propriety of China’s professional class.
 The film also delights in twisting the knife planted in Wei, trained to contain his fears as surely as the film pours over its precise compositions and efficient use of time.
 It’s a great debut with a micro and macrocosmic view of nature’s great patterns (quite literally) and the courage to exploit a truly horrible thing: disappointment with our own children.
 AM